Truewarlock/minesweeper/README.md

 # TODO list:

-x add a way to randomly generate map states
+A add a way to randomly generate map states

 x generate the map only after you clicked the first square(so you prevent clicking on a bomb on the first click)

 V implement a reset button

-A implement a recurring method that is abble to reveal the neighbouring cells if they are empty and if the are not neighbouring cells wiht mombs
+X implement a recurring method that is abble to reveal the neighbouring cells if they are empty and if the are not neighbouring cells wiht mombs

 V add multiple difficulties